MbarekDev-Lab/microservices_kubernetes_imp/01-step-by-step-changes/readme.md

 - Step 00—Docker, Kubernetes and Microservices—Made for each other
 - Step 01—Getting Started with Docker, Kubernetes and Google Kubernetes Engine
 - Step 02—Creating Google Cloud Account
-- Step 03 - Creating Kubernetes Cluster with Google Kubernete Engine (GKE)
+- Step 03- Creating Kubernetes Cluster with Google Kubernete Engine (GKE)
-- Step 04—Review Kubernetes Cluster and Learn Few Fun Facts about Kubernetes
+- Step 04—Review Kubernetes Cluster and Learn a Few Fun Facts about Kubernetes

 ## Step 05